nabla-c0d3/nassl/README.md

 Build
 =====

+Multiple build scripts are available.
+They will consecutively build Zlib, OpenSSL and nassl.

+### buildAll_unix64.py

-A build script is available in ./build.py.
-It was tested on OS X Lion and Ubuntu 13.04 64 bits.
-The script will build Zlib, OpenSSL and nassl.
+Build script for OS X and Linux 64 bits.
+It was tested on OX Lion and Ubuntu 13.04.

-	python build.py
+### buildAll_win32.py

+Build script for Windows 7 32 bits.

 Why ???